Podcast: Play in new window | Download

-This week we’re talking about what makes a business athlete.
+This week we’re talking about what as business people we can learn from athletes.

 Topics Discussed In This Episode:

-How being a business athlete can improve your personal life.
+How in doing so can improve your personal life.

-The five things you need to focus on to become a business athlete.
+The five things you need to focus on to.

 How far in advance you should plan your peak events.